bernard357/plumbery-contrib/fittings/database/rethink-distributed/README.md

 The objective here is to deploy multiple RethinkDB servers, at the [Managed Cloud Platform from Dimension Data](http://cloud.dimensiondata.com/eu/en/).
 This is done with [plumbery](https://docs.mcp-services.net/display/PLUM/Plumbery) and a template that is provided below.

-With this use case we prepare a ready-to-use geo-distributed cluster of 5 rethinkDB nodes.
+With this use case we prepare a ready-to-use geo-distributed cluster of 5 RethinkDB nodes.
 One node is used to bootstrap the cluster.
-The four other nodes implemented a distributed database that is replicated automatically.
-A small demo web application is installed at all nodes.
+The four other nodes implement a distributed database that is replicated automatically.
+A small demo web application is installed at all nodes for distributed access.

 ![Architecture](docs/architecture.png)

-Synchronisation trafic across nodes is taking place over the private IPv6 infrastructure that connects all MCP locations.
-Then each web application is given a public IP4 address to handle traffic coming from local Internet users.
+Synchronisation across nodes is taking place over the private IPv6 infrastructure that connects all MCP locations.
+Moreover, each web endpoint is given a public IP4 address, so that it can handle traffic coming from local Internet users.

 This design delivers a fault-tolerant real-time application where data is replicated asynchronously, and multiple application endpoints are available.

 ## Requirements for this use case

-* Select multiple MCP locations
+* Select multiple MCP locations: EU6, EU7, EU8 and EU9
-* Add a Network Domain to each MCP locations
+* Add a Network Domain to each MCP location
 * Add two Ethernet networks to the Amsterdam location, and one Ethernet network to others
-* Deploy 1 Ubuntu node to each network
+* Deploy 1 Ubuntu node at each network
 * Provide enough CPU, RAM and disk to each node, as defined by parameters
 * Monitor nodes in the real-time dashboard provided by Dimension Data
-* Add firewall rules to allow private IPv6 traffic between MCP locations
+* Add firewall rules to allow private IPv6 traffic between involved networks
 * Assign a public IPv4 address to each node
 * Add address translation to ensure end-to-end IP connectivity over Internet
-* Add firewall rules to accept TCP traffic for ssh and for web consoles
+* Add firewall rules to accept TCP traffic for ssh and for web access
-* Expand system storage (LVM) with additional disk
+* Expand system storage (LVM) of each node with additional disk
-* Update the operating system
+* Update the operating system of each node
-* Synchronise node clock with NTP
+* Synchronise node clocks with NTP
 * Install a new SSH key to secure remote communications
-* Configure SSH to reject passwords and to prevent access from root account
+* Configure SSH to reject password authentication
-* Update `etc/hosts` and `hostname` to bind network addresses to host names
+* Update `etc/hosts` and `hostname` to bind network addresses with host names
 * Install RethinkDB at each node
 * Install a demo web application at each node
 * From the seeding node, create a database for the web application